-Objective 1: Expand outreach to covered populations so that they have the knowledge, resources, and technical support to enable them to use the internet safely and securely.
+Objective 4.1: Expand outreach to covered populations so that they have the knowledge, resources, and technical support to enable them to use the internet safely and securely.

-Strategy 1.1 Prioritize project funding requests that build cybersecurity awareness and skills and explore ways to build upon existing initiatives and programs.
+Strategy 4.1a: Prioritize project funding requests that build cybersecurity awareness and skills and explore ways to build upon existing initiatives and programs.

-Metric: By 2029, double the number of statewide programs serving covered populations that have cybersafety outreach and education elements.
+Metric 4.1a: By 2029, double the number of statewide programs serving covered populations that have cybersafety outreach and education elements.

-Objective 2: Provide technical support to organizations, public institutions, businesses, and other organizations to help ensure that their data is safe and secure.
+Objective 4.2: Provide technical support to organizations, public institutions, businesses, and other organizations to help ensure that their data is safe and secure.

-Strategy 2.1 Prioritize project funding requests that help organizations, public institutions, businesses, and other organizations secure data.
+Strategy 4.2a: Prioritize project funding requests that help organizations, public institutions, businesses, and other organizations secure data.

-Metric: By 2029, reduce the number of incidents of data breaches at organizations, businesses, and public institutions by 25%.
+Metric 4.2a: By 2029, reduce the number of incidents of data breaches at organizations, businesses, and public institutions by 25%.

-Objective 3: Develop tools and resources that raise awareness of how to respond to cyber threats and increase cybersafety for covered populations.
+Objective 4.3: Develop tools and resources that raise awareness of how to respond to cyber threats and increase cybersafety for covered populations.

-Strategy 3.1 Support efforts to develop tools and resources that raise awareness among covered populations of cybersecurity threats.
+Strategy 4.3a: Support efforts to develop tools and resources that raise awareness among covered populations of cybersecurity threats, as well as increase cybersafety skills.

-Metric: By 2029, increase by 50% the number of tools and resources that engage covered populations and defend against cyber threats by 2029.
+Metric 4.3a: By 2029, increase by 50% the number of tools and resources that engage covered populations and defend against cyber threats.